riker2072/42ES/README.md

 # 42ES
-E-ink based 42S scientific calculator (alpha version)
+E-ink based 42S scientific calculator (alpha version).
+Uses the M5Stack Paper S3 hardware.

 Remember to use a high speed micro SD card for best results when saving data.